Bihar: Industry

-Bihar Chief Minister, Nitish Kumar on a visit to a leather factory in Bela, Muzaffarpur, established during his tenure.

-CM Nitish Kumar inaugurated the cement grinding unit of Ambuja Cement Private limited in Warsaliganj on 3 August 2024.

 Industrial development of the state is supported by the Bihar Industrial Area Development Authority.

 Begusarai hosts enterprises like Barauni Refinery, NTPC, Barauni (BTPS), Barauni Fertiliser Plant (HURL Barauni), Sudha Dairy Plant, Pepsi Bottling Plant.

 Hajipur, Muzaffarpur Dalmianagar, Munger, Jamalpur and Barauni are the major industrial cities in Bihar The capital city, Patna, is one of the better-off cities in India when measured by per capita income.

 Hajipur is also known for presence of private industries like Competence Exports, which gained international recognition in 2024, when it was reported to be catering to the demand of many European countries.
 In 2024, Hajipur was reported to become the exporter of designer shoes for European companies.
 It also exported shoes for Russian Army amidst their Ukrainian campaign.

 The Finance Ministry has sought to create investment opportunities for big industrial houses like Reliance Industries.
 Further developments have taken place in the growth of small industries, improvements in IT infrastructure, a software park in Patna, Darbhanga, Bhagalpur, and the completion of the expressway from the Purvanchal border through Bihar to Jharkhand.
 In August 2008, a Patna-registered company called the Security and Intelligence Services took over the Australian guard and mobile patrol services business of American conglomerate, United Technologies Corporation (UTC).
 SIS is registered and taxed in Bihar.

 Prior to prohibition, Bihar emerged as a brewery hub with numerous production units.
 In August 2018, United Breweries Limited announced it would begin production of non-alcoholic beer at its previously defunct brewery in Bihar.